Morgantown, West Virginia: Print

 Morgantown has two newspapers.
 The Dominion Post is a privately owned newspaper which is published daily.
-The university-owned and student-run college newspaper, The Daily Athenaeum, is published on weekdays while classes are in session, and is provided free of charge on campus and to many businesses around Morgantown.
+The university-owned, student-run college newspaper, The Daily Athenaeum, is published on weekdays while classes are in session and is provided free of charge on campus and to many businesses around Morgantown.

 There are also other local quasi-newspapers such as the Post Extra and the Morgantown Times, which typically feature a few local news stories and an abundance of advertisements.
 Both are free of charge and mass-mailed throughout the Morgantown area.